hwsdev/python-google-indexing/README.md

 ## Troubleshooting

 - **No API Clients Loaded**: Ensure you've added a valid service account JSON file
+- **All Keys Inactive**: If all keys are marked as inactive due to quota limits, wait 24 hours or use `key activate`
 - **Sitemap Parsing Errors**: Check that the sitemap URL is valid and accessible
 - **Indexing Failures**: Verify your Search Console and API permissions